Czech self-employed: how to pay for health and social insurance?

 Health insurance

 Health insurance is paid by every entrepreneur (self-employed for both main and secondary activities).
+The type of activity determines the principles for calculating the insurance premiums.

 Calculation of insurance premiums